-Effective Fall 2019, Computer Science will become a limited enrollment program (LEP) major at the University of Maryland (UMD).
-This page provides initial answers to frequently asked questions and will be updated throughout the 2018-19 academic year as more information becomes available and as policy and implementation plans develop further.
+Effective Fall 2019, Computer Science has been designated as a limited enrollment program (LEP) major at the University of Maryland (UMD).
+This page provides initial answers to frequently asked questions and will be updated as more information becomes available and as policy and implementation plans develop further.

 When will LEP restrictions begin?

-Limited enrollment will be implemented in Fall 2019 and will apply to new freshmen, new transfer students and internal transfers changing majors within the University.
+Limited enrollment designation began in Fall 2019 and applies to all new freshmen, new transfer students and internal transfers changing majors within the University.

 How many majors is Computer Science limited to?

-There is no limit to the total number of Compter Science majors once the LEP is implemented.
+There is no limit to the total number of Compter Science majors under the LEP.
 All students who successfully complete the gateway requirements will be admitted to the major.

 I am a current UMD student who may want to become a Computer Science major (internal transfer into the major).
 Do LEP requirements apply to me?

 Current students who wish to declare a Computer Science must complete the LEP gateway requirements and apply to be admitted to the major once they have completed them.

 What are the requirements to for me to change my major to the Computer Science LEP beginning in Fall 2019 (internal and external transfer)?

 The Limited Enrollment Program website provides general information about the LEP review process.
 Specific gateway course requirements for Computer Science LEP majors are also available.
 Effective in Fall 2019, registration for CMSC131 and CMSC132 is open to all students and does not require special department permission.